Milton Campos Law School

 Entrance to the Faculdades Milton Campos, at Rua Senador Milton Campos, 202, Vila da Serra, Nova Lima.

 The Milton Campos Law School (Portuguese: Faculdade de Direito Milton Campos (FDMC) is a private law school in the Brazilian state of Minas Gerais.
 Founded in 1975, it is one of the country's most prestigious law school.
 Several students from Milton Campos have achieved important positions in the Brazilian society.
 Earning a bachelor's degree (LL.B.) takes at least five years and eventual post-graduate diplomas (advanced university degrees in law) are completed in addition to the regular five-year program.

-The graduates from Milton Campos Law School are among the most requested by the Brazilian professional market, according to the 'University Ranking' (RUF) of the newspaper Folha de S. Paulo.

-In addition, Milton leads the ranking of the Brazilian Bar examination, known as "Ordem dos Advogados do Brasil - OAB" (Order of Attorneys of Brazil) among all private institutions in the state of Minas Gerais and also ranks the third position in the national ranking among all private institutions.